matthprost/scaleway-manager/DEPLOY.md

 1. Run `rm -rf node_modules`
 2. Run `npm install`
-3. Run `ionic cordova build android --prod --release` Then copy the .apk file
+3. Run `ionic capacitor build android --prod` Then copy the .apk file
 4. Find the `my-release-key.jks` file and then run `jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.jks app-release-unsigned.apk scaleway`
 5. Then run `zipalign -v 4 app-release-unsigned.apk Scaleway_Manager.apk`, zipalign can be found on `/opt/android-sdk/build-tools/XX.X.X/zipalign`
 6. And finally verify that the `.apk` has been signed by running `apksigner verify HelloWorld.apk`.
 Apksigner can be found in the same folder as zipalign.